 One of the projects I’m most excited about is the completion of the new Scissortail Park.
 By 2021, this public park will span 70 acres of space connecting Downtown OKC to the shores of the Oklahoma River.
 If you’ve passed OKC while driving along I-40 lately, you may have noticed some major construction.
 Much of that is part of the brand new $288 million convention center being built alongside a new Omni Hotel.

-Beyond just the revitalization of the core district of OKC tourism, is the revamp of the surrounding neighborhoods that you’ll have a hard time ignoring.
+Beyond just the revitalization of the core district of OKC tourism, is the revamp of the surrounding neighborhoods that you’ll have a tough time ignoring.
 Besides a better means of transportation for local commuters, the evolution of these neighborhoods is part of what makes the OKC Streetcar so exciting.
 It’s easier than ever to explore some of the best parts of Oklahoma City yet to be uncovered.
 America has no idea how underrated Oklahoma City actually is and it’s time for ya’ll to find out.

 Visiting the Trendy Midtown District